 Get Involved with the Metropolitan Police Service

-With over 55,000 people in the Met there is a lot of tasking people with jobs so I rely on people to be clear about what needs to be done.
+With 50,000 people in the Metropolitan Police there is a lot of tasking people with jobs so I rely on people to be clear about what needs to be done.
 In some ways this is like when your teacher tells you what work you are going to do each day.
-Some parts we enjoy and some parts are challenging but we need to make sure we do it all to the best of our ability.
+Some parts we enjoy and some parts are very challenging.
+We are a massive team and my job is to make sure the team all works together to serve the communities of London to the best of our ability.

 Why I wanted to be a police officer

-I did not always want to be a police officer but I am really glad that it was the path I chose.
-I think for most of us we change ideas as we grow up, one minute you may want to be a famous pop star and other times you want to go to the moon.
+I did not always want to be a police officer but I am really glad I did.
+I think for most of us we change ideas as we grow up.
 That is normal and I am sure your plans will change as you get older.

 Leading the biggest police force in the country